How to Reduce PDF File Size for Email and Upload Limits

 - Choose a compression level, then compress.

-- Download the smaller file and send it on its way.
+- Check the before-and-after size, download the smaller file, and send it on its way.

 Choosing the right level

 High quality applies light compression, best when the document will be printed or examined closely.
-Balanced is the everyday choice, noticeably smaller with no visible difference on screen for most documents.
-Small file compresses aggressively for the times you must fit a hard limit, trading some image sharpness for maximum size reduction.
-When unsure, start with balanced; you can always re-run the original at a stronger level.
+Balanced is the everyday choice, noticeably smaller with little visible difference on screen for most documents.
+Small file compresses aggressively for the times you must fit a hard limit, trading image sharpness for maximum size reduction.
+When unsure, start with balanced — and if you need to go stronger, re-run the original rather than the compressed copy, so the quality loss does not compound.

 When compression is not the answer

 If a compressed file is still too large, the images inside it may simply be enormous, such as pages scanned at very high resolution.
 Rescanning at 300 DPI, or rebuilding the PDF from resized images, often beats squeezing the oversized original.
-And when a file must stay at full quality, share it as a cloud link instead of an attachment.
+And when a file must stay at full quality — or its text must stay selectable — share it as a cloud link instead of an attachment.

 The bottom line

-Pick balanced, check the result, and go stronger only if the limit demands it.
-Your text stays sharp either way, because compression spends its savings where the size actually lives: the images.
+Pick balanced, check the before-and-after size, and go stronger only if the limit demands it.
+Compression spends its savings where the size actually lives — the images — so scans shrink dramatically, while already-compact text files are best sent as they are.

 FAQ